 What to do in Aoraki/Mount Cook Village

-- Hooker Valley Track: With limited time in the area, this short & easy day hike is one of the best ways to get your Aoraki scenery fix.
+With limited time in the area, the short & easy Hooker Valley Track day hike is one of the best ways to get your Aoraki scenery fix.

 Where to stay in Aoraki/Mount Cook Village